Skip to main contentSkip to docs navigation

 info-95

 Each hue has eleven scale steps: 05, 1090 in increments of ten, and 95, with 50 as the mid-point.
 Components and utilities never reference these scales directly — they consume them through the context layer.
-The scales are still exposed as CSS variables (e.g. --cx-primary-50) for cases where you need a primitive value in custom code.
+The scales are still exposed as CSS variables (e.g. --cx-primary-50) for custom code that references a primitive value directly.

 Context colors